 Your baby could also wake up frequently due to an infection or illness.
 If your baby is in the crawling stage, they tend to grab things and put them into the mouth, which increases the chance of catching infections, leading to frequent wake-ups at night.
 And if your baby is down with any illness, such as a cold or fever, they might be irritable and wake up frequently.

-Babies are fussy when they are teething, and this could keep them awake at night.
+Babies are fussy when they are teethingiXThe development of teeth through the gums in infants , and this could keep them awake at night.
 If you notice symptoms, such as excessive drooling, irritability, reddened cheeks and gums, and excessive biting or chewing, teething pain may be keeping your baby awake at night.

-A change in the environment could also cause frequent night wakings.
+A change in the environment could also cause frequent night wakings and disturb their sleep schedules.
 If you move your baby from your room to theirs or move them from the mattress to the crib, it could take them a few nights to get used to the new environment and lead to frequent nighttime waking.

 Many parents have a bedtime routine to put the little one to sleep.
 It may include singing lullabies, playing music, rocking, cooing, or walking with the baby in your arms.
 If you do any of these to put your baby to sleep, they may be unable to fall asleep on their own after night wakings unless you do the same all over again.